Node.js import.meta: URLs, Caching & Module State

 export function increment() { count++; }

 export function getCount() { return count; }Every file that imports counter.mjs gets the same live bindings.
-Calling increment() from anywhere modifies the same count variable.
-There's one module instance, one scope, one count.
+Calling increment() from anywhere modifies the same count variable because all importers point back to the same module instance.

-In CJS, the same pattern works through the shared module.exports object:
+CommonJS reaches the same singleton behavior through the shared module.exports object:

 // counter.js